HTML mode

 Page counters and auxiliary files

-HTML mode supports the same page counters and auxiliary file mechanism as Markdown mode.
+HTML mode supports the same page counters, auxiliary file, and _aux table as Markdown mode.
 Use counter(page) and counter(pages) in @page margin boxes:

 <style>